dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_edit.rst

    Copies all weights defined for the active Vertex to all selected Verts.
 Thus all previously defined weights are overwritten.

-.. admonition:: The filter setting is respected
+.. tip:: The filter setting is respected
-   :class: nicetip

    Note that both functions only work on the Vertex Groups currently displayed in the Weights Table.
 So if for example only the :guilabel:`Deform weights` are displayed, then Normalize and Copy only affect the Deform bones.